Finite-Time Minimax Bounds and an Optimal Lyapunov Policy in Queueing Control: Introduction

+In this paper, we study the fundamental scheduling problem in parallel queueing systems.
+We extend the celebrated “generalized switch” model of \cite{stolyar2004maxweight} to nonstationary settings and characterize its finite-time behavior.
+The system comprises $n$ job flows, each with its own queue, competing for a limited pool of potentially shared, time-varying many-server resources, modeled by general scheduling sets in $\mathbb{R}_{+}^n$.
+At each discrete time step, a central controller chooses how to allocate the available service capacity across the $n$ queues.
+The objective is to optimize system-wide performance measures such as total queue length, delay, and throughput.

+Scheduling plays a central role in modern infrastructures.
+It underpins cloud and communication platforms such as data centers, wireless networks, and service systems, while also serving as a cornerstone of AI infrastructure by enabling throughput-optimized schedulers for GPU clusters that support large-scale model training and inference \citep{ao2025optimizing,li2025throughput}.
+Whereas classical analyses focus on long-run performance under stationary environment, contemporary platforms routinely encounter bursty, nonstationary workloads and stringent service-level objectives, as exemplified by production systems including NVIDIA’s Run:AI and Google’s Borg \citep{nvidia2025runai,verma2015large,qiao2024conserve}.
+In these regimes, system performance is determined by transient congestion and workload variability, highlighting the need for rigorous finite-time guarantees.
+Developing scheduling policies with provable delay bounds in these nonstationary, time-critical regimes is therefore essential to ensure responsiveness and resource efficiency that next-generation systems require.

-The celebrated \emph{MaxWeight scheduling policy} is widely regarded as the de facto solution for SPNs, due to its throughput-optimality \citep{tassiulas1992stability} and asymptotic guarantees which are based on elegant Lyapunov drift analysis and diffusion approximations \citep{stolyar2004maxweight, dai2005maximum, dai2008asymptotic}.
-However, in the finite-horizon regime, MaxWeight can incur substantial backlogs, as demonstrated in prior works \citep{shah2006optimal, bramson2021stability} and validated by our experiments.
-Despite its prevalence, we know little about its worst-case performance and fundamental limitations in such non-asymptotic settings, leaving a crucial gap in both theory and practice.
+The celebrated MaxWeight scheduling policy \citep{tassiulas1992stability,stolyar2004maxweight} has been widely studied in the queueing literature.
+It is known to be throughput-optimal \citep{tassiulas1992stability} and to achieve optimality in the diffusion-scaled, heavy-traffic regime, as established through elegant Lyapunov drift analysis and diffusion approximations \citep{stolyar2004maxweight, mandelbaum2004scheduling, dai2005maximum, dai2008asymptotic}.
+However, in finite-time regime, its performance remains poorly understood, leaving a crucial gap in both theory and practice.

+Precisely analyzing the finite-time queueing performance of scheduling policies for individual instances is analytically intractable.
+To address this challenge, we introduce a minimax framework, akin to the classical minimax-risk formulation in statistical decision theory pioneered by Wald \cite{wald1945statistical} and developed in modern texts \cite{lehmann1998theory, wainwright2019highdimstats, lattimore2020bandit, chen2024assouad}, which evaluates non-asymptotic performance over model classes rather than a single instance, enabling a unified finite-time analysis.
+This perspective is distinct from the instance- or problem-dependent approaches of prior works \citep{tassiulas1992stability, stolyar2004maxweight}.
+Our framework provides finite-time upper and lower bounds that hold uniformly and optimally over well-defined classes of instances, up to universal constants.
+These results offering a principled basis for queueing control with explicit, parameter-dependent optimality guarantees at finite horizons.